 Other studies have replicated this effect in the years since, and even expanded on the idea of context to include internal mental states like mood.

-Nevertheless, enough studies have found a memory advantage for recall in the learning environment, that we can be pretty confident this is an actual, true phenomenon.
+Nevertheless, enough studies have found a memory advantage for recall in the learning environment, that we can be reasonably confident this is probably a legit phenomenon.

-One of the unenviable realities of being a pianist is that they must spend most of their time practicing and learning on a comfortable, familiar piano, yet perform on a strange foreign piano when it matters most.
-Sure, all pianos have the same number of keys, and are located in all the same places, but the weight and “touch” of the keys can be vastly different, not to mention the sound.
+Well, one of the unenviable realities of being a pianist is that they must spend most of their time practicing and learning and getting comfortable on one piano, yet perform on some strange foreign unfamiliar piano when it matters most.
+And sure, all pianos have the same number of keys, and are they’re located in all the same places, but the weight and “touch” of the keys can be vastly different, not to mention the sound.

-A University of Houston study thus sought to see if practicing on one piano, and performing on a different piano could increase the likelihood of memory slips.
+A University of Houston study (Mishra & Backlin, 2007) thus sought to see if practicing on one piano, and performing on a different piano could increase the likelihood of memory slips.

 32 first and second-year college piano students were asked to memorize a short 16-bar piece composed specifically for the study.
 The students learned the piece on either a 7-ft Steinway grand, or a Kawai upright (both of which were located in the same teaching studio).